Murders of Ayşenur Halil and İkbal Uzuner: Incident

 Semih Çelik was alone at home in Eyüpsultan as his sister was out of town for university.
 He first invited Ayşenur Halil (allegedly his girlfriend) to his house.
 There, he killed her by cutting off her tongue (allegedly) and decapitating her.
 He then informed the police that a murder had occurred at his house and fled.
-Half an hour later, he met İkbal Uzuner in Fatih, took her to the Walls of Constantinople and killed her there.
-He then dismembered her body, threw her head off the city walls and left her torso and body on top of the walls.
+Half an hour later, he met İkbal Uzuner in Fatih, took her to the Walls of Constantinople, and killed her there.
+He then dismembered her body and threw her head off the city wall.
 Afterwards, Çelik committed suicide by wrapping a rope around his neck and jumping from the walls.

-İkbal Uzuner was buried on 5 October 2024 with Istanbul Governor Davut Gül and Fatih Mayor Mehmet Ergün Turan in attendance the funeral.
+İkbal Uzuner was buried on 5 October 2024 with Istanbul Governor Davut Gül and Fatih Mayor Mehmet Ergün Turan in attendance at the funeral.
 On the same day, Ayşenur Halil was buried after the funeral prayer at Pazariçi Sadet Mosque.

 Semih Çelik's funeral was cancelled for security reasons and was buried at Kilyos Cemetery with only three people participating.
 Police investigations at Çelik's home discovered objects and cross symbols associated with Christianity and satanism.